alexsrebernic/Social_Media_TOP/README.md

 # SOCIAL_MEDIA_TOP
 ## Alex Srebernic

-Hello, in this "clone" of Facebook you can:
+Hello, in this "clone" of Facebook where you can:
 - Create a user
 - Edit your profile
 - Add friends